Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 Why ADHD burnout hits women harder

-ADHD burnout in women is a state of physical, cognitive and emotional exhaustion that builds when a woman spends years masking her symptoms, carrying competing roles, and operating beyond her regulatory capacity without recovery.
-It is distinct from general burnout because the underlying load — sustained executive effort plus emotional labour — runs constantly in the background, not just during stressful periods.
+ADHD burnout in women is a state of physical, cognitive and emotional exhaustion that builds when a woman spends years masking her symptoms, carrying competing roles, and operating beyond her capacity to cope, without proper recovery.
+It is distinct from general burnout because the underlying load — sustained mental effort plus emotional labour — runs constantly in the background, not just during stressful periods.

-The second is masking — the effort to suppress ADHD traits by forcing organisation, rehearsing conversations, hiding restlessness, over-preparing so nobody sees the struggle.
+The second is masking — the effort to hide ADHD traits by forcing organisation, rehearsing conversations, hiding restlessness, over-preparing so nobody sees the struggle.
 It works, which is exactly the problem.
-Because it works, nobody intervenes, and the effort never stops.
-Years of unbroken compensation is the engine of the burnout.
+Because it works, nobody steps in to help, and the effort never stops.
+Years of unbroken compensation is what actually drives the burnout.

-The body has a name for this kind of slow wear.
-In 1998, neuroscientist Bruce McEwen described allostatic load — the cumulative physiological cost of the body repeatedly adapting to stress.
-Allostasis is healthy in short bursts: the HPA axis releases cortisol, you respond, the system resets.
-Allostatic load is what accrues when the demand never lets up and the reset never fully happens.
-The wear shows up as disrupted sleep, blunted cortisol rhythms, gut and immune problems, and a nervous system that no longer recovers overnight.
+Scientists have a name for this kind of slow wear.
+In 1998, neuroscientist Bruce McEwen described allostatic load — the cumulative cost to the body of repeatedly gearing up for stress and never fully winding back down.
+A short burst of stress is healthy: your body releases cortisol, you deal with the problem, the system resets.
+Allostatic load is what builds up when the demand never lets up and the reset never properly happens.
+Over time it shows up as disrupted sleep, a blunted stress response, gut and immune problems, and a nervous system that no longer recovers overnight.

-For a woman with ADHD, the load is higher at baseline.
-Executive function — planning, prioritising, regulating attention and emotion — already requires more deliberate effort.
-Layer years of masking on top, and the system runs near capacity before life adds anything.
-When a demanding period arrives, there is no headroom left.
-That is why ADHD burnout in women so often feels like a sudden collapse after years of coping: the reserve was quietly spent long ago.
+For a woman with ADHD, the starting charge is lower to begin with.
+Executive function — the mental skill set behind planning, prioritising, and regulating attention and emotion — already takes more deliberate effort to run.
+Layer years of masking on top of that, and the battery is running near flat before life adds anything extra.
+When a demanding week arrives, there is no reserve left to draw on.
+That is why ADHD burnout in women so often feels like a sudden collapse after years of apparently coping: the battery was quietly running low long before it died.

-This is also why a holiday rarely fixes it.
-A week off reduces acute stress, but it does not repay accumulated allostatic load or remove the daily executive demand waiting on return.
-Recovery has to lower the load, not just pause it.
+This is also why a week's holiday rarely fixes it.
+A break reduces the acute stress, in the same way switching your phone to airplane mode for an hour slows the drain, but it does not repay the accumulated wear or remove the daily demand waiting when you switch it back on.
+Recovery has to lower the ongoing load, not just pause it for a week.

 The hormonal layer most articles miss

 Here is the part general ADHD-burnout articles tend to skip.
-ADHD symptoms in women are not stable across the month or across life — they move with oestrogen.
+ADHD symptoms in women are not stable across the month or across life — they move with oestrogen, the hormone that rises and falls across the menstrual cycle and then declines through perimenopause.

-Oestrogen modulates dopamine, the neurotransmitter most implicated in ADHD.
-When oestrogen falls — before a period, after childbirth, and progressively through perimenopause — dopamine signalling drops with it, and ADHD traits intensify: focus gets harder, emotional regulation thins, working memory slips.
-Research into female-specific ADHD consistently finds symptoms worsening in low-oestrogen phases, and perimenopause is a frequent trigger for women finally seeking assessment in their forties, when coping strategies that worked for decades suddenly stop working.
+Oestrogen helps regulate dopamine, the brain chemical most involved in focus, motivation and attention in ADHD.
+When oestrogen falls — before a period, after childbirth, and progressively through perimenopause — dopamine signalling drops with it, and ADHD traits intensify: focus gets harder, emotions feel bigger, working memory slips.
+Research into ADHD in women consistently finds symptoms worsening in low-oestrogen phases, and perimenopause is a common trigger for women finally seeking assessment in their forties, when strategies that worked for decades suddenly stop working.

 This matters for burnout because the masking effort is not constant either — it costs more in low-oestrogen weeks.
 A woman can be managing well one fortnight and barely functioning the next, then blame herself for the inconsistency.
 Naming the hormonal interplay removes the self-blame and points to a practical response: build systems that hold steady when your capacity does not.